When to visit

 - Must see

 Sequoia and Kings Canyon National Parks lie side by side in the southern Sierra Nevada.
-Their dramatic landscapes testify to nature's size, beauty, and diversity.
+Their dramatic landscapes testify to nature's size, beauty, and diversity - everything you want when you travel to Western USA.

 You will feel very tiny in this land of natural giants.
 Sequoia National Park was created in 1890 to protect the giant sequoia trees from logging, becoming the first national park formed to protect a living organism.